Permethrin

 When accidentally applied to the skin of cats, it can take hours to several days for symptoms to appear.

 Permethrin is rapidly absorbed from the gastrointestinal tract.
-When the substance is licked, for example, by a freshly treated dog living in the same household, it only takes minutes to 1-2 hours for signs of intoxication to appear.
+When the substance is licked, for example, from a freshly treated dog living in the same household, it only takes minutes to 1-2 hours for signs of intoxication to appear.

 Permethrin is well tolerated by dogs at a therapeutic dose.
 However, it is highly toxic for cats, even in small amounts.
 Permethrin poisoning in cats is a common emergency in small animal medicine and, if left untreated, often leads to severe neurological symptoms and even death.